EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

       - MacOS: <kbd>Command</kbd>+<kbd>/</kbd>
       - PC and Linux: <kbd>Ctrl</kbd>+<kbd>/</kbd>

-- **Variable Array**: This is a list of the sensors' variables that we will measure and log.
+- **Variable Array**: This is a list of the sensor variables that we will measure and log.
 Notice that some sensors have multiple variables.
 For example, in  `simple_logging.ino` the processor can return three variables:
 ```cpp
     new ProcessorStats_SampleNumber(&mcuBoard),
     new ProcessorStats_FreeRam(&mcuBoard),